-On December 9th, USCET and the Institute for Global Cooperation and Understanding (iGCU) at Peking University hosted the first of a series of webinars focusing on Trilateral Perspectives between the United States, China, and India.
+On December 9th, USCET and the Institute for Global Cooperation and Understanding (iGCU) at Peking University hosted the first webinar from its Trilateral Perspectives on Indo-Pacific Strategic Cooperation: the United States, China, and India series, focusing on Changing Global Order and Regional Governance.
 Amidst this climate characterized by rising regional tension and uncertainty between the three countries, speakers and guests had the opportunity to engage in an open and candid discussion about strategic security and cooperation in the Indo-Pacific region.
 Forty people participated in this session including former Ambassadors, academics, and other regional and policy experts.
 These participants drew from their decades of experience and positions as diplomats, government officials, policymakers, think tank experts, and in the private sector to contribute to the conversation.
 In addition, undergraduate and graduate students from six universities (American University, Ashoka University, Georgetown University, George Washington University, Peking University, and Tsinghua University) were in attendance.

 Major topics discussed include recent Sino-Indian border tensions, the impacts of the COVID-19 pandemic, and the South China Sea.
 A major theme running through all the presentations was that the Indo-Pacific region, and these three major powers that have such an important role in it, is at a moment of change.
 The rise of China, and China’s rising expectations, are a major factor in this change.
 India’s economic expansion in the past three decades is another.
 The advent of a new administration in the United States presents a moment of opportunity, in which we may be able to identify new solutions to old problems.
 Many of the speakers noted with concern the difficult relations that now exist between China and the United States, and the recent faceoffs between Chinese and Indian forces along their border.
 The regional balance of power has shifted, which complicates these countries’ relationships.